redhat-performance/quads/README.md

 #### QUADS Wiki
    - The Wiki component for QUADS is currently Wordpress, though in 2.x we'll be moving everything to Flask.
-   - Please use **Red Hat, CentOS Stream or Rocky 8** for the below Wordpress component.
+   - Please use **Red Hat, CentOS Stream or Rocky 8** for the Wordpress component.
    - Wordpress needs to be on it's **own VM/server** as a standalone component.
    - [Wordpress](https://github.com/redhat-performance/ops-tools/tree/master/ansible/wiki-wordpress-nginx-mariadb) provides a place to automate documentation and inventory/server status via the Wordpress Python RPC API.